 - Ability to score and segment portfolios that are actually in delinquency, allowing the right offer at the right time, depending on if they’re in a soft- or hard-collection phase.

 With flexible insights available when you need them, your operational teams can focus on keeping customers happy and maximizing revenue generation.

-Collections is a risky business: low, high and everywhere in between.
-Understanding customer behaviour before it becomes delinquent helps you capture more revenue and create better customer relationships.
+Collections is a risky business: low, high, and everywhere in between.
+Understanding customer behavior before it becomes delinquent helps you capture more revenue and create better customer relationships.